Pokuttia–Bukovina dialect: History

 The territory of Pokuttia had been part of Moldavia since the 14th century.
 The Moldavian state had appeared by the mid-14th century, eventually expanding its territory all the way to the Black Sea.
-Bukovina and neighboring regions were the nucleus of the Moldavian Principality, with the city of Iași (outside but near Bukovina) as its capital from 1388 (after Baia and Siret, both in Bukovina).
+Bukovina and neighboring regions were the nucleus of the Moldavian Principality, with the city of Iași (outside but near Bukovina) as its capital from 1564 (after Baia, Siret and Suceava, all in Bukovina).
 When Moldavia established its control over part of Pokuttia and Bukovina, there occurred a process of Romanianization.
 The language of the Moldavians influenced the language spoken by locals, and the Pokuttia–Bukovina dialect was formed.
 It is distinct from other Ukrainian dialects because all of them are influenced by other Slavic languages, while the Pokuttia–Bukovina dialect was formed under the influence of Romance languages.
 The dialect preserved several archaic endings and soft declension, and certain lexical peculiarities, including Romanianisms.
 The expansion of ancient Pokuttian phonetic features in the 14th-16th centuries in western Podolia contributed to the formation of a broader group of Dniester dialects.